Richard Feynman: Allegations of sexism

 There were protests over his alleged sexism at Caltech in 1968, and again in 1972.
 Protesters "objected to his use of sexist stories about 'lady drivers' and clueless women in his lectures."
 Feynman recalled protesters entering a hall and picketing a lecture he was about to make in San Francisco, calling him a "sexist pig".
 He later reflected on the incident claiming that it prompted him to address the protesters, saying that "women do indeed suffer prejudice and discrimination in physics, and your presence here today serves to remind us of these difficulties and the need to remedy them".

-In his 1985 memoir, Surely You're Joking, Mr. Feynman!, he recalled holding meetings in strip clubs, drawing naked portraits of his female students while lecturing at Caltech, and pretending to be an undergraduate to deceive younger women into sleeping with him.
+In his 1985 memoir, Surely You're Joking, Mr. Feynman!, he recalled holding meetings in strip clubs, hiring a student as a nude life model while learning to draw during his time at Caltech, and pretending to be an undergraduate to deceive younger women into sleeping with him.

 Feynman diagram van

 In 1975, in Long Beach, California, Feynman bought a Dodge Tradesman Maxivan with a bronze-khaki exterior and yellow-green interior, with custom Feynman diagram exterior murals.
+Feynman chose QANTUM as the license plate ID since QED and QUARK were taken.
 After Feynman's death, Gweneth sold the van for $1 to one of Feynman's friends, film producer Ralph Leighton, who later put it into storage, where it began to rust.
 In 2012, video game designer Seamus Blackley, a father of the Xbox, bought the van.
-Qantum was the license plate ID.